21ko/Partners/README.md

 # Partners

-**Partners** is a high-reasoning 'Synergy Engine' designed for the 2026 hackathon season.
+**Partners** is a high-reasoning 'Synergy Engine' .
 It goes beyond simple skill matching to find long-term co-founders by analyzing technical complementary skills, project histories, and creative vibes.

 ## Tech Stack